|MARCH 2014||21st CCLC Application Notification|

 |October 2014||New Grantees First Payment|

 ABSOLUTE PRIORITY- ENTITIES THAT SERVE STUDENTS WHO ATTEND SCHOOLS WHERE AT LEAST 40% OF THE STUDENTS QUALIFY FOR FREE/REDUCED MEALS.

-Any public or private organization is eligible to apply.
+Any public or private organization is eligible to apply as long as the partner is with a qualifying school.
 Examples of agencies and organizations include, but are not limited to: